-The result of using Symborg biostimulants based on Glomus iranicum var. tenuihypharum is to obtain greater production and improve the chemical, physical, and microbiological properties of the soil.
-Practically nothing, right?
+The result of using Symborg biostimulants based on Glomus iranicum var. tenuihypharum is an increase in yield and crop quality, as well as an improvement in the chemical, physical and microbiological properties of the soil.

 BUT WHAT ARE THESE BIOSTIMULANTS?

-No, forget it.
-The biostimulants that Symborg has developed based on the unique and exclusive species of mycorrhizal fungus, Glomus iranicum var. tenuihypharum are: Resid MG (for corn and grains), and Resid HC (exclusive for seed coating).
+The biostimulants that Symborg has developed are: Resid MG (for corn and grains) and Resid HC (exclusive for seed coating).